 Construction company health and safety policy

 If you are a construction company and have fewer than five employees including company owners or directors, you don’t have to have a Company Health and Safety Policy in place.
 However, most CDM sites, principal contractors and local authorities won’t consider using any construction company that doesn’t have their own Company Health and Safety Policy.
-Furthermore, policies have to be fit for purpose and tick all the boxes.
+Furthermore, Health and safety Policies have to be fit for purpose and tick all the boxes.

 This Company Health and Safety Policy is for construction companies and is approved by local authorities, principal contractors and H&S managers.

 It’s purely for construction companies, so if you’re running a TV repair shop it’s of no use to you and you'll need to choose one of our other health and safety policies.
 Other policies that we have on this site including general health and safety policy and one specifically for mechanical and electrical can be found here.

-The policy is not just designed to tick the right boxes for the contractors that you’ll be working for, it’s also designed for ease of use.
-Many policy documents require extensive signatures, alterations and amendments to personalise them to a specific company or a specific contract that has been awarded.
+The health and safety company policy is not just designed to tick the right boxes for the contractors that you’ll be working for, it’s also designed for ease of use.
+Many company policy documents require extensive signatures, alterations and amendments to personalise them to a specific company or a specific contract that has been awarded.
 The HSEDocs company health and safety policy has avoided this by adding all of the editable information on the front page.

-You’ll see from the table of contents below that it's a full and comprehensive document that covers the organisations safety management structure setting out both the employees and employers responsibilities.
+You’ll see from the table of contents below that it's a full and comprehensive document that covers construction companies safety management structure setting out both the employees and employers responsibilities.

 It also lists the safe working practices and includes such things as the accident reporting procedure, manual handling and first aid procedures.

 One of the main reasons that construction company health and safety policies are requested is to show that a prospective sub-contractor is committed to health and safety and is proactive in their approach.

 Give yourself the peace of mind that comes from using health and safety experts that bring you the documents that you need as an online service.
 Giving you the best documents at the best price.